MicrosoftDocs/azure-docs/articles/batch/simplified-node-communication-pool-no-public-ip.md

 - Enable outbound access for Batch node management.
 A pool with no public IP addresses doesn't have internet outbound access enabled by default.
 To allow compute nodes to access the Batch node management service (see [Use simplified compute node communication](simplified-compute-node-communication.md)) either:

-  - Use `nodeManagement` [private endpoint with Batch accounts](private-connectivity.md).
+  - Use **nodeManagement** [private endpoint with Batch accounts](private-connectivity.md).
 This is the preferred method.

   - Alternatively, provide your own internet outbound access support (see [Outbound access to the internet](#outbound-access-to-the-internet)).

+> [!IMPORTANT]
+> Thre are two sub resources for private endpoints with Batch accounts.
+Please use the **nodeManagement** private endpoint for the Batch pool without public IP addresses.

 ## Current limitations